healthchecks/healthchecks/templates/docs/php.md

 # PHP

-Below is an example of making a HTTP request to SITE_NAME from PHP.
+Below is an example of making an HTTP request to SITE_NAME from PHP.

 ```php
 file_get_contents('PING_URL');